To onlookers, to be addicted to a stimulus represents a consistent, ongoing desire and/or action, which links to a choice.

-The addiction cycle is the process, the ongoing churn and the experience that addicts move through, once a diagnosis or symptoms of addiction are encountered.
+The addiction cycle is the process and experience that addicts move through once a diagnosis or symptoms of addiction are encountered.
 Such stages can also begin to materialise prior to the development of an addiction, however, commonly, the entire cycle is seen for those with uncontrollable addictive behaviours.

 There are many different reasons as to why addiction can materialise.
-Such reasons are usually personal, are associated with emotional responses, and within such responses, elevate the supportive and escape-like characters of stimuli.
+Such reasons are usually personal, are associated with emotional responses, and within such responses, elevate the supportive and escape.

-Once emotional triggers, or sometimes the influence of social, environmental, psychological or biological factors surface, paired with ongoing exposure of addictive stimuli, the initial motive of the cycle is found, which if enabled, will form the 360-process.
+Once emotional triggers, or sometimes the influence of social, environmental, psychological or biological factors surface, paired with ongoing exposure of addictive behaviours, the initial motive of the cycle is found which forms the 360-process.

 Broken into the stages of development, cravings, behaviours, exposure/consumption and remorse, the cycle can be engulfing, manipulating and the catalyst for long-term addiction.

 This is the exact reason why lone recovery, going cold turkey or getting clean is easier said than done, as users must contend with each stage of the cycle, brought together as a collective force.